MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks-hindex.md

     FileInfo(path='dbfs:/mnt/mag/samples/', name='samples/', size=0)]
    ```

-## Extract MAG data files from Azure Storage
+## Create MAG data frames and temporary views

-You can now extract MAG data files to create data frames in Azure Databricks.
-Then  create temporary views to be referenced in SQL blocks later.
+In this section you will create data frames and temporary views for several different MAG entity types.
+These views will be used later on in the tutorial.
+Note that some of the cells might take several minutes to run.

 1. Get **Affiliations**.
 Paste the following code in a new cell.